braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 ![Example of a visualization of the brain atlas](fig09.jpg)
  > A final figure was created with BRAPH 2.0 by changing different options in the menu

-Importantly, BRAPH 2.0 provides different brain surfaces, as shown in \Figref{fig:10}, for the human brain and cerebellum in addition to animals such as the ferret, macaque, mouse, and rat.
+Importantly, BRAPH 2.0 provides different brain surfaces, as shown in Figure 10 , for the human brain and cerebellum in addition to animals such as the ferret, macaque, mouse, and rat.
 It is also possible to add additional brain surfaces by adding the required NV files in the BRAPH 2.0 folder \fn{brainsurfs}.

 ![Brain surfaces in BRAPH 2.0](fig10.png)